 Glen Alla Park – Marina del Rey

-Once again, our amazeballs Red Tricycle readers (Sashique and Stephanie D.) come through with another fab playground.
+Once again, our amazing Red Tricycle readers (Sashique and Stephanie D.) come through with another fab playground.
 After seeing multiple kudos for Glen Alla Park in Marina del Rey, we checked it out for ourselves.
 Universally accessible?
 Check.
 Fully enclosed?
 Check.
 A canopied sea theme structure with oodles of swings, slides and enough climbing majiggies to fill an active tot’s afternoon?
 Check, check and check.
 The park also offers beautifully maintained green areas, picnic tables, and tennis and basketball courts.
 RT readers, you were right.
-This one’s a keeper!
+This one’s a keeper.

 4601 Alla Rd.